Go Back

 People hiking through the wilderness need to be on alert for wildlife, especially animals that may be in search of a meal and catch a whiff of food inside of a backpack.

-However, some animals have another thing in mind when looking for something to chew on.
-In one outdoor destination in California, hikers need to wrap their vehicles like a Christmas gift to guard against a critter that is much smaller than a bear, bison or bobcat.
+However, some animals have another goal when looking for something to chew on.
+In one outdoor destination in California, hikers need to wrap their vehicles like Christmas gifts to guard against a critter much smaller than a bear, bison, or bobcat.

 This unusual sight is a common scene in Mineral King, a high-elevation hiking destination in Sequoia and Kings Canyon National Parks.